hsghori/scheduler/README.md

 ### Installation
 To use this program you need to have Python 2.7+ installed: https://www.python.org/downloads/.
-You need to clone the repo (if you know what that means you know how to do it 😀) or download the zip.
+You need to clone or download this repo.

 ### Usage
 To use this program: